benmerckx/monsoon/README.md

 #### Splat

 Parameters using `:` will match anything seperated by slashes.
 You can match more by using an asterisk.
 The following example will match `/blog/a` and `/blog/a/b`.
-The param can remain unnamed if you don't intend on using it later (`/blog/*`).
+The param can remain unnamed if you don't intend on using it later (eg. `/blog/*`).

 ```haxe
 app.get('/blog/*splat', function(req: Request<{splat: String}>, res)